qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

 .. index:: Proj4, Proj4_text

-#. **Enable on the fly projection** -
+#. **Enable on the fly CRS transformation** -
    this checkbox is used to enable or disable OTF projection.
-When off, each layer is drawn using the coordinates as read from the data source.
+When off, each layer is drawn using the coordinates as read from the data source and the components described below are inactive.
 When on, the coordinates in each layer are projected to the coordinate reference system defined for the map canvas.
 #. **Coordinate Reference System** - this is a list of all CRS
    supported by QGIS, including Geographic, Projected and Custom coordinate reference systems.
-To use a CRS, select it from the list by expanding the appropriate node and selecting the CRS.
+To define a CRS,  select it from the list by expanding the appropriate node and selecting the CRS.
 The active CRS is preselected.
 #. **Proj4 text** - this is the CRS string used by the Proj4
    projection engine.
 This text is read-only and provided for informational